← Back to Blog

 Building a Reliable Track Car: Where to Start

 Everyone wants more power.
 That's normal.
 But the most common mistake first-time track builders make is chasing horsepower before building reliability.
-The fastest car at any track day is the one that's still running at the end of it.
+The fastest car at any track day is the one that's still running at the end of it — and more often than not, the car that grenades on session two wasn't underpowered.
+It was underprepared.

 Start With the Safety Systems